 Today, the main street of Oradour-sur-Glane remains quiet, entombed in the silence that has reigned since its inhabitants were massacred.
 Automobile carcasses are scattered here and there, rusty from their long sleep.
 A visit is heartbreaking and heavy, making us wonder how such evil emerges.

-The village has remained untouched since 1944 and despite the many visitors who make the pilgrimage here, it appears as it is: abandoned, and frozen in time.
+It has remained untouched since 1944 and despite the many visitors who make the pilgrimage here, it appears as it is: an abandoned French village, frozen in time.
 Worth visiting in Oradour is the House of Memories (site in French only).

 Yet Oradour-sur-Glane's destruction remains mysterious.
 Why was this peaceful village, in no way a military target, attacked?
 Why were the women and children executed?